devkumar2313/Movie-Trailer-Website/README.md

 python media.py
 ```

-Your default browser should launch a new tab displaying the movie trailer website.
+NOW Your default browser should launch a new tab displaying the movie trailer website.

+"THANK YOU FOR GIVING ME YOUR PRECIOUS TIME"